OD-Stega: LLM-Based Relatively Secure Steganography via Optimized Distributions: Proposed Methodology

+}where $N = |\gV|$ is the total number of symbols in the vocabulary.
+The objective function $H(Q^{i})$ is the standard Shannon entropy.
+The divergence, denoted as $D(Q^{i} || P^{i})$, could be KL divergence or TV (see discussion in \cite{dai2019towards,shen2020near}), and $\sA_i$ is the index set of elements with zero probability in $P^i$ (i.e., $P_j^{i}=0$).
+Without loss of generality, we assume that the elements in the vocabulary are in descending order of the probabilities $P^{i}$, and the number of nonzero elements in $P^{i}$ is written as $N_i$ (i.e., $N_i = N - |\sA_i|$).

-Let $N = |\gV|$ be the total number of symbols in the vocabulary.
-The objective function $H(Q^{i})$ in (\ref{eq:HPX}) represents the standard Shannon entropy, where we use the logarithm of base 2, implying we will measure the information in bits.
-We seek to replace the natural language distribution probability distribution $P$ given by the LLMs with a new distribution $Q$ towards a larger entropy value, which usually means a more uniform distribution.
-This would allow for embedding a greater number of secret bits within a single token.
-It is crucial for the new distribution to be indistinguishable from natural language, which is ensured by the constraint in (\ref{eq:KLconstraint}), that the divergence between $Q$ and $P$ does not exceed a small threshold $\delta$.
-Note the problem above is a convex optimization problem.
+In the optimization problem above, we seek to replace the natural language distribution probability distribution $P_i$ given by the LLMs with a new distribution $Q_i$ towards a larger entropy value (a more uniform distribution).
+This would allow for embedding a greater number of secret bits.
+The new distribution needs to be close to that of the natural language, which is ensured by the constraint in (\ref{eq:KLconstraint}).
+This optimization problem is convex as long as the divergence function in (\ref{eq:KLconstraint}) is convex.

-There are in fact various other metrics to quantify the difference between $P$ and $Q$, but we choose to use the KL divergence in this work, since it has a clear operational meaning and is well adopted in steganography, moreover, it is connected to the error exponent in hypothesis testing \citep{cover1991elements}.

-Without loss of generality, we will assume throughout the rest of this paper that the elements in the vocabulary are already given in descending order according to the probabilities $P^{i}$.
-The set $\sA_i$ in the constraint (\ref{eq:px_equal_0}) corresponds to the index set of elements in the alphabets with zero probability, i.e., $P_j^{i}=0$.
-Clearly there is no need to adjust tokens with a zero probability, since otherwise, the resultant KL divergence will be unbounded; this consideration is reflected in (\ref{eq:px_equal_0}).
-We denote the number of nonzero elements in $P^{i}$ as $N_i = N - |\sA_i|$.
-As a result, the number of variables in this optimization problem is in fact $N_i$ instead of $N$.